Trolley numbers down but flu to impact on hospitals

 The worst-hit hospitals are University Hospital Limerick, with 48 patients waiting for admission, followed by University Hospital Galway (with 30), and St Luke’s, Kilkenny and Letterkenny University Hospital (both 26).

 Separate HSE figures also point to hospital overcrowding being much lower than last year so far.
-There were 215 patients on trolleys at 8am on Wednesday morning, of whom 88 were waiting over nine hours, according to the HSE’s TrolleyGar count.
-This compares to 415 on the same day last year, when 212 patients were waiting over nine hours.
+There were 236 patients on trolleys on Wednesday morning, of whom 94 were waiting over nine hours, according to the HSE’s TrolleyGar count.
+This compares to 514 on the same day last year, when 212 patients were waiting over nine hours.

 The number of children on trolleys was up, from six this day last year to eight on Wednesday morning.